From Zero to Loopio: Part I

 How It All Began

-What better place to start than at the start – everyone loves a good origin story and that’s exactly what this post is going to deliver.
-I recently became a “Looper”, so while I was not here during Loopio’s inception, I had the pleasure of conducting the interview that you will be reading below.
+What better place to start than at the start–everyone loves a good origin story and that’s exactly what this post is going to deliver.

 A Tale of Two Cities and Three Co-Founders

 Virginia: I want you guys to set the stage for me.
 There’s three of you and a business idea arose at some point.
 How did it turn from an idea into Loopio?